turingschool/accelerated-mod-0/atom.md

 ## Atom Keyboard Shortcuts

 To maximize your time as a developer, use of <span class="vocab">keyboard shortcuts</span> will be essential.
-If you are new to a Mac and/or a development enviroment, it can feel overwhelming at first.
+If you are new to a Mac and/or a development environment, it can feel overwhelming at first.
 Don't try to learn them all at once.
 A list of commonly used shortcuts that we recommend starting with follows:

 - `cmd + ,` - opens the Preferences Pane
 - `cmd + \` - toggles the File Tree